tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

     // Define a new uint for the current_id and set it to the current value of the copyright_ids counter using the .current() method.

-    // Map the copyright_id to a Work struct containing the given uri and the msg.sender using the copyright_uri mapping.
+    // Map the copyright_id to a Work struct containing the given uri and the msg.sender using the copyrights mapping.

     }
   ```

-* The `openSourceWork` method description can be broken down into the following steps.
+* The `copyrightWork` method description can be broken down into the following steps.

   * Increment the copyright_ids counter with .increment() method.

   * Define a new uint for the current_id and set it to the current value of the copyright_ids counter using the .current() method.

-  * Map the copyright_id to a Work struct containing the given uri and the msg.sender using the copyright_uri mapping.
+  * Map the copyright_id to a Work struct containing the given uri and the msg.sender using the copyrights mapping.

 Next add the code implementation for each commented step inside the `copyrightWork` method.